Retire in Puerto Vallarta, Mexico

 When we asked people living in Puerto Vallarta what life is like and how people spend their time, they said:

 "Puerto Vallarta is a popular destination for expats and digital nomads due to its stunning beaches, vibrant culture, and affordable cost of living.
 Expats and digital nomads in Puerto Vallarta can enjoy a relaxed lifestyle with plenty of outdoor activities, such as swimming, surfing, and snorkeling.
 The city also offers a wide variety of restaurants, bars, and cafes, as well as a lively nightlife.
 Additionally, Puerto Vallarta is home to a diverse expat community, making it easy to make friends and find support.
-With its warm climate, stunning scenery, and friendly locals, Puerto Vallarta is an ideal destination for expats and digital nomads looking for a new home," said one retiree in Puerto Vallarta.
+With its warm climate, stunning scenery, and friendly locals, Puerto Vallarta is an ideal destination for expats and digital nomads looking for a new home," explained one retiree living in Puerto Vallarta.

 What do I need to know before retiring in Puerto Vallarta?